Paracantha gentilis: Larva

-Once first instar P. gentilis larvae hatch from eggs, each tunnels to a separate floral tube within the immature capitula and only feeds there for that life stage.
+Once first instar P. gentilis larvae hatch from eggs, each tunnels to a separate floral tube within the immature capitulum and only feeds there for that life stage.
 Unlike many other Tephritidae, even species in Europe that use Cirsium capitula like Urophora solstitialis, P. gentilis does not cause host plants to form galls or host-tissue growth.
 At this stage, the median oral lobe is not well defined.
-First instar larvae always have four spiracular bundles with unbranched hair, which is a character shared with Rachiptera limbata, a member of a genus closely related to Paracantha.

-Second-instar larvae are similar to the first-instar larvae, but have more sclerotized mouth hooks than before.
-This is possibly to assist in their changed food source, as they leave the floral tube and tunnel through more hardy plant material to the outer margin of the capitula.
+First instar larvae always have four spiracular bundles with unbranched hair, which is a character shared with Rachiptera limbata, a member of a genus closely related to Paracantha.Second-instar larvae are similar to the first-instar larvae, but have more sclerotized mouth hooks than before.
+This is possibly to assist in their changed food source, as they leave the floral tube and tunnel through more hardened plant material towards the outer margin of the capitulum.

 Third-instar larvae arise by the time anthesis occurs in the Cirsium host plant.
 In terms of morphology, the gnathocephalon becomes cone-shaped, and the mouth hooks further sclerotize and become tridentate.
 At this stage, the median oral lobe has fully formed between the mouth hooks, consisting of a heavily sclerotized dorsal rib and two projecting flanges.
 The median oral lobe moves independently of the mouth hooks.
 Paracantha gentilis is the first species of Tephritidae where the median oral lobe was described; this character has been found to be shared with all other non-frugivorous Tephritinae.

-This larval stage avoids intraspecific competition for plant resources based on the density of third-instar P. gentilis larvae within a given capitula.
+This larval stage avoids intraspecific competition for plant resources based on the density of third-instar P. gentilis larvae within a given capitulum.
 The first few third-instar larvae will feed at the central ovules of the plant, directly eating plant tissue.
-When about three to four third-instar larvae are present, they will start moving to the upper receptacle of the capitula and create depressions in the surface.
+When about three to four third-instar larvae are present, they will start moving to the upper receptacle of the capitulum and create depressions in the surface.
 In this area, they use the median oral lobe for liquid food uptake, extracting sap from the depressions in the upper receptacle.